bootfei/bootfei.github.io/source/_posts/读书笔记/深入浅出剖析tomcat/chapter04-默认连接器.md

 public void run() {
   // Process requests until we receive a shutdown signal
   while (!stopped) {
-    // Wait for the next socket to be assigned
+    // Wait for the next socket to be assigned by HttpConnector
     Socket socket = await();     //阻塞了！！！
     if (socket == null)
       continue;